jupyter-on-openshift/poc-hub-singapore-ntu/documents/quick-start-installation.md

 When the script is run, it will prompt you for a number of inputs.
 These are:

 * ``Course Name`` - The name identifying the course.
-This must consist of only lower case letters, numbers, and the dash character.
+This should consist of only lower case letters, numbers, and the dash character.
+If upper case letters are supplied they will be translated to lower case.
 This will be used as the project name and will also appear in the generated hostname for the JupyterHub instance.
 * ``Notebook Repository URL`` - The URL of the Git repository which hosts the Jupyter notebook and data files for the course.
 * ``Notebook Repository Context Dir`` - The directory within the Git repository which contains the Jupyter notebook and data files, along with the ``requirements.txt`` file listing what Python packages are required for the Jupyter notebooks.
 This should be left empty if files are in the root of the Git repository.
 * ``Notebook Repository Reference`` - The Git branch, tag or ref of the Git repository which holds the desired version of the Jupyter notebooks and data files.
 If left as empty, the Git repository 'master' branch will be used.